v1psta/atst/README.md

     source .venv/bin/activate

-If you want to automatically load the virtual environment whenever you enter the project directory, take a look at [direnv](https://direnv.net/)
+If you want to automatically load the virtual environment whenever you enter the project directory, take a look at [direnv](https://direnv.net/).
+An `.envrc` file is included in this repository.

 ## Running (development)